taka-sakamoto/SwiftUI-Realtime-SNS/README.md

 SwiftUI Realtime SNS is an iOS social networking application built with SwiftUI, Metal, and Firebase.

 The app features real-time Metal camera filters, photo and video capture, and seamless integration with Firebase Authentication, Cloud Firestore, and Firebase Storage.
-Users can capture photos with live filters, adjust filters before posting, upload images to the cloud, and interact with posts through likes and profile management.
+Users can capture photos with live Metal filters, adjust filters before posting, upload images to Firebase, and interact with posts through likes, comments, and customizable user profiles.

+The application features a reusable SwiftUI component architecture, real-time Firestore updates, and efficient image loading using Kingfisher.

 The project follows the MVVM architecture and demonstrates modern iOS development using Swift Concurrency (async/await), Firebase services, Metal image processing, and efficient image loading with Kingfisher.